 Prince Alemayehu in Britain

-During the journey to Britain, Tiruwork Wube died, and upon arrival in June 1868, Alemayehu’s status as an orphan caught the attention of Queen Victoria.
-Soon after, the queen met Alemayehu at her holiday home on the Isle of Wight off the south coast of England.
-She also decided to support him financially and placed him in the care of Captain Tristram Charles Sawyer Speedy, who had accompanied the prince from Ethiopia.
+During the journey to Britain, Empress Tiruwork Wube died.
+Upon his arrival in June 1868, Prince Alemayehu’s status as an orphan caught the attention of Queen Victoria.
+Soon after, she met him at her holiday home on the Isle of Wight.
+She opted to support him financially and placed him under the care of Capt.
+Tristram Charles Sawyer Speedy, who’d accompanied him from Ethiopia.

-Captain Speedy took Alemayehu traveling around the world, including to India.
-He soon decided, however, that it was time for Alemayehu to receive a formal education.
-After it was learned that Alemayehu didn’t enjoy his first placement, he was sent to the Royal Military College at Sandhurst.
-Due to the amount of bullying he received, it was determined that he would be tutored at a private home in Leeds.
+Speedy took Alemayehu traveling around the world, including to India.
+He soon decided, however, that it was time for the prince to receive a formal education.
+After it was learned Alemayehu didn’t enjoy his first placement, he was sent to the Royal Military College, Sandhurst.
+Due to the amount of bullying he received, it was determined he would be tutored at a private home in Leeds.

-Calls have been made for some time for the royal family to return Alemayehu’s remains to Ethiopia.
-In 2007, President Girma Wolde-Giorgis sent a formal request to Queen Elizabeth II for Alemayehu to be returned, but the request was denied.
-Again, another request was recently made, however, the answer is the same.
+Calls have been made for some time for the Royal Family to return Prince Alemayehu’s remains to Ethiopia.
+In 2007, then-President Girma Wolde-Giorgis sent a formal request to Queen Elizabeth II for him to be returned, but was denied.
+Again, another request was recently made.
+However, the answer remains the same.

 In a statement from Buckingham Palace released to the BBC, a spokesperson said that the removal of Alemayehu’s remains from the catacombs of St George’s Chapel would likely affect others buried there.
-The statement also indicated that they were sensitive to the want and need to honor Alemayehu’s memory and that they had “the responsibility to preserve the dignity of the departed.”
+The statement also indicated that the Royal Family was sensitive to the want and need to honor Alemayehu’s memory, but that they had “the responsibility to preserve the dignity of the departed.”

-The Palace added that the requests had been granted for Ethiopian officials to visit.
-This has not been enough for some, however, including descendants of Alemayehu’s family.
-Fasil Minas, a descendent of the Abyssinian royal family, told the BBC, “We want his remains back as a family and as Ethiopians because that is not the country he was born in.”
+Buckingham Palace added that requests had been granted for Ethiopian officials to visit.
+However, this hasn’t been enough for descendants of Alemayehu’s family.
+Fasil Minas told the BBC, “We want his remains back as a family and as Ethiopians because that is not the country he was born in.”

-While some have taken the hardline that this is Britain and the royal family not coming to terms with their imperial past, others recognize the possible effects removing his remains could have within the catacombs of St George’s Chapel.
-Either way, Prince Alemayehu will remain at Windsor Castle for the foreseeable future.
+While some have taken the hardline that this is Britain and the Royal Family not coming to terms with their imperial past, others recognize the possible effects removing Alemayehu’s remains could have within the catacombs of St George’s Chapel.
+Either way, he will remain at Windsor Castle for the foreseeable future.